vippsas/vipps-developers/faqs/common-problems-faq.md

 ### Investigating problems

-We strongly recommend to check the full history of every Vipps payment with the API: You can see if a payment has been actively rejected, if the user has not done anything, etc.
+We strongly recommend checking the full history of every Vipps payment with the API: You can see if a payment has been actively rejected, if the user has not done anything, etc.
 See: [Get payment details](https://developer.vippsmobilepay.com/docs/APIs/ecom-api/vipps-ecom-api#get-payment-details).